timeemit/wheelie/README.md

 * `center_y`:  The y-coordinate of the circle's center.
     _Pro-tip_: Don't forget that the DOM's y-axis extends downwards!
 * `radius`: The distance from the circle's center that all the objects will rest at.
-**_Note:_** The jQuery collection position css attribute is set to absolute, so all of the coordinates are from the sides of the window.
+**_Note:_** The jQuery collection position css attribute is set to absolute by default, so all of the coordinates are from the sides of the window.

 The options object can have the following optionally set: